gregorwolf/HTML5UserAPIforCF/README.md

 Before you can deploy the application to your Cloud Foundry account the destinations to the backend system must be created.
 Please find here what I've used in my environment:

-If you want to test the connection to a ABAP Backend, then the destination SAP_ABAP_BACKEND used by the approuter:
+If you want to test the connection to a SAP ABAP Backend via HTTP(S), then you have to create the destination SAP_ABAP_BACKEND used by the approuter:

 ```
 URL=http\://npl752.virtual\:44300